systeminit/si/app/docs/src/explanation/enable-slack-webhook.md

 ![Workspace Integrations](./enable-slack-webhook/workspace-integrations.png)

-Please Note: The Slack webhook URL is available for all users of the workspace to see but changing a Slack webhook is limited to [workspace owners and approvers](https://docs.systeminit.com/reference/authorization-roles).
+Please note: The Slack webhook URL is available for all users of the workspace to see, but changing a Slack webhook is limited to [workspace owners and approvers](https://docs.systeminit.com/reference/authorization-roles).

 All changes to the Slack webhook will be logged in the workspace audit log.